Yumi-Lab/yumi-config/smartpad-elegoo-3max/readme.txt

 By injecting this firmware into your 3D printer, you waive any recourse against the manufacturer of your printer.

-To proceed: Rename the file to "Robin_nano35.bin".
+To proceed: Rename the file to "ZNP_ROBIN_NANO.bin".